Adityapurviya4/Customer-Churn-Analytics/README.md

 Prediction triggers retention workflow

-10. Business Insights from Models
+## 10. Business Insights from Models

-✔ Customers with month-to-month contracts are most likely to churn ✔ Low tenure customers show highest churn probability ✔ High service issues (tickets/calls) strongly correlate with churn ✔ Paperless billing + monthly charges is a churn risk factor ✔ Retention strategies:
+✔ Customers with month-to-month contracts are most likely to churn ✔ Low tenure customers show highest churn probability ✔ High service issues (tickets/calls) strongly correlate with churn ✔ Paperless billing + monthly charges is a churn risk factor

-Offer discounts for long-term contracts

-Improve customer support responsiveness

-Target campaigns for high-risk customer segments

 ## 🚀 How to Run
 1. Clone the repository: